School Dental Hygienists

 School Physician and School Nurse

 Over the years, the school district employed many physicians as the school medical examiner.
 Oftentimes, the doctor hired was a former student.
 Some alumni who served in that position include Dr. Adelbert C. Douglass IHS Class of 1893, Dr. C. J. Diss IHS 1897, Dr. Erwin William Hollandt IHS 1925, Dr. Vincent Mack IHS 1930 and Dr. Theodore Carney IHS 1936.
 Dr. L. P. Jones also served as the school medical examiner.
 Other alumni served as school physicians in other districts.
+Dr. John G. Gordon, IHS 1902, was the school physician for the Ovid Central School Distric.
 Dr. Arthur Applegate, 1936, was the school physician for the Mohawk School District.

 School Nurse - Marion (Hollandt) Hoffman